-This Airport Guide describes what passengers departing on overseas flights can expect to see and do in the airside (passengers-only) zone of Ninoy Aquino International Airport’s Terminal 3.
+This Airport Guide covers the international airside (passengers-only) zone of Ninoy Aquino International Airport’s Terminal 3.

 In this post, we’ll explore the airside (restricted) area of the international departures wing at Terminal 3 (T3), Ninoy Aquino International Airport (common abbreviation: “NAIA” / IATA code: MNL) – the main airport serving Greater Manila in the Philippines.
 For our purposes, “airside” includes border control and all passengers-only sections beyond, up to the boarding gates.

-For a broader overview of Terminal 3, please click here to navigate back up to my portal post about the entire facility.
+For a broader overview of Terminal 3, click here.

-To learn more about the airport as a whole, please click here to view my comprehensive guide to MNL.
+To learn more about the airport as a whole, click here.

 CONTENTS